 I hope these website tips for creatives are helpful to those of you looking to move off of Etsy, or just need to get started with a website for your small business.
 I know you may have low funds when you’re just starting out.
 But your time is probably more valuable when you’re running a small business.
 And $1200.00 is a small investment when you are destined for quantum success.
 Amiright?
 So I say, do the absolute bare minimum, and then get back to what you do best!
 Are you with me?

 Lastly, thank you so much for taking the time to read about these website tips for creatives!
 I hope this gives you some ideas about how to easily create a website for your business!
-I love to help you celebrate life through party decorations and positivity!
-But above all, I’d love to connect with you.
-Reach out to me on Instagram and let’s chat.
-Get started celebrating your life!
-Grab your FREE gratitude journal printable or by subscribing to my podcast, The Celebration Effect Podcast!
-I can’t wait to connect with you more.
+Tell me below what you thought!
+I love to help you celebrate life through party decorations and beyond.
+Above all, I’d love to connect with you.
+Reach out to me on Instagram and let’s chat, or continue celebrating your life with The Celebration Effect.